rclone/rclone/docs/content/crypt.md

 There may be an even more secure file name encryption mode in the future which will address the long file name problem.

+### Modified time and hashes ###

+Crypt stores modification times using the underlying remote so support depends on that.

+Hashes are not stored for crypt.
+However the data integrity is protected by an extremely strong crypto authenticator.

 ## File formats ##

 ### File encryption ###